SortableJS/Sortable/README.md

 		// return false; — for cancel
 		// return -1; — insert before target
 		// return 1; — insert after target
-	},
+		// return true; — keep default insertion point based on the direction
+		// return void; — keep default insertion point based on the direction },

 	// Called when creating a clone of element